radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/09-logs.md

 >[!warning]
 >In most cases, this setting should not be touched.
 Only naming contexts representing RadiantOne Universal Directory (HDAP) stores, local persistent cache, or proxy views are shown in the list.
 Disabling changelog for certain naming contexts should only be done when advised by Radiant Logic.

-### Automatic Backup of Changelog

-Whenever the RadiantOne service starts, the changelog storage is checked to see if there are enough change numbers left for use (a total of 2 billion numbers are allocated for use).
-If there is less than 10% of the 2 billion numbers left, the existing records are automatically be rolled over into the corresponding backup storage and the change number will start over at number 1.

-While the RadiantOne service running, once the change log number reaches 90% capacity (90% of the allocated 2 billion numbers are used), the following warning message will appear in the RadiantOne log "!!!
-90% change numbers have been used!
-The VDS should be restarted to prevent any possible exhaust of change number and loss of change records."
-When this message appears, the RadiantOne service should be restarted.
-If it is not restarted and the entire 2 billion allocated numbers are used, changes are no longer logged into the changelog.

 ### Excluded Change Log Attributes

 When entries are changed, the change log reports the attributes under its "changes" attribute.
 This may pose a security risk if sensitive attributes have been changed, and the change log is searchable by outside applications such as sync connectors.
 To eliminate this risk, the Excluded Change Log Attributes option allows you to exclude selected attributes from members of the “ChangelogAllowedAttributesOnly” group.
 Though these attributes are logged in the change log, they are not returned for these group members when performing a search on the change log.